DR. CHARLES T. MENGHINI - President & Director of Bands

-Robert L. Sinclair has served VanderCook College of Music as Graduate Dean since 2015 and Director of Choral Activities since 2001.
+Dr. Robert L. Sinclair is the Interim Graduate Dean and Director of Choral Activities at VanderCook College of Music.
 His educational background includes three years at Luther College where he sang in the Nordic Choir under the direction of Weston Noble.
 After transferring to Sam Houston State University, he completed his Bachelor of Arts and Master of Music degrees with B. R. Henson.
 In December of 2000, Sinclair completed a Ph.
 D. in Curriculum and Instruction (Music Education) at the University of MissouriColumbia where he worked with Drs.
 David Rayl and Wendy Sims.

 Dr. Sinclair has ten years of public school teaching experience and continues to work as an active choral clinician and adjudicator for junior high and high school students from across the nation and abroad including honor choirs in Australia, the Bahamas, Canada, and Japan.
 Sinclair has presented sessions on conducting and educational pedagogy to the Music Educators Association in Texas, Illinois, Missouri, and Ohio, the Illinois Chapter of the American Choral Directors Association (ACDA), as well as the Central, Southwestern and Southern Divisions of ACDA.
 In January of 2010, he served as guest conductor for the Illinois All State Choir in Peoria.

 He is an active member of ACDA, Phi Mu Alpha Sinfonia Music Fraternity, Pi Kappa Lambda National Music Honors Fraternity, and the National Association for Music Education (NAfME).

-Dr. Roseanne Rosenthal, Director of Professional Education
+DR. ROSEANNE K. ROSENTHAL - Director of Professional Education

-Roseanne K. Rosenthal is president emeritus, Director of Professional Education and professor of music education at VanderCook College of Music.
+Roseanne Rosenthal is president emeritus and professor of music education at VanderCook College of Music.
 She received the Bachelor of Music degree from SUNY Fredonia, and Master of Science and Doctor of Education degrees from Syracuse University under the direction of Dr. Cornelia Yarbrough.
 She currently teaches coursework in methods of music teaching, research, technology and education psychology; supervises student teachers; and coordinates graduate masters projects.
 She was president of VanderCook College from 1989 - 2004.
-She is a past president of the Illinois Music Educators Association and on the editorial board of the Journal of Research in Music Education and the newly established Reviews of Research in Human Learning and Music.
+She is now president of the Illinois Music Educators Association and on the editorial board of the Journal of Research in Music Education and the newly established Reviews of Research in Human Learning and Music.
 She has published and presented research articles pertaining to music teacher education and music learning and has served as chair of the NAfME Music Education Research Council.
 She is a current participant in the Motor Learning Research Forum.
 She taught instrumental and general music in upstate New York.
 She is a former member of her local school board (HInsdale-Clarendon Hills CCSD181) and is a current member of the Ada S. McKinley Community Services Board of Directors.